-Management has evaluated subsequent events through September 14, 2023, the date the financial statements were available to be issued.
-There were no subsequent events that occurred between January 1, 2023 through September 14, 2023 that required disclosure in the financial statements.
+Management evaluated subsequent events through September 17, 2024, the date the financial statements were available to be issued.
+On July 18, 2024, the Company entered into an agreement appointing Mercer Investments LLC ("Mercer") as the Company's Outsourced Chief Investment Officer (OCIO) for the Plan and NRIP.
+The target date for commencement of Mercer's OCIO services is October 1, 2024.
+There were no other subsequent events that occurred between January 1, 2024 through September 17, 2024 that required disclosures in or adjustments to the financial statements.